translate/pootle/docs/server/fabric_deployment.rst

 For deploying a Pootle server using one of the environments it is necessary to put some configuration files in place:

+- :file:`deploy/pootle.wsgi`
+  WSGI script that will be used to run Pootle.

-- :file:`/deploy/ENVIRONMENT/fabric.py`
+- :file:`deploy/ENVIRONMENT/fabric.py`
   Module with settings that will be used in Fabric.

-- :file:`/deploy/ENVIRONMENT/settings.conf`
+- :file:`deploy/ENVIRONMENT/settings.conf`
   Pootle-specific settings for the server (it will override the defaults).
 For example, include here the settings for connecting to the DB.

-- :file:`/deploy/ENVIRONMENT/virtualhost.conf`
+- :file:`deploy/ENVIRONMENT/virtualhost.conf`
   Apache VirtualHost configuration file.

 In the previous paths ``ENVIRONMENT`` is the directory name for the chosen environment.

-All the settings defined in the :file:`/deploy/ENVIRONMENT/fabric.py` module will populate the Fabric ``env`` dictionary, making the configuration keys available in the :file:`/deploy/ENVIRONMENT/settings.conf` and :file:`/deploy/ENVIRONMENT/virtualhost.conf` files.
+All the settings defined in the :file:`deploy/ENVIRONMENT/fabric.py` module will populate the Fabric ``env`` dictionary, making the configuration keys available in the :file:`deploy/ENVIRONMENT/settings.conf` and :file:`deploy/ENVIRONMENT/virtualhost.conf` files.
 You can use basic Python string formatting to access the configuration values.

-Sample configuration files are provided for reference under the :file:`/deploy/` directory.
+.. note:: Sample configuration files are provided for reference under the :file:`deploy/` directory.
 Put them in the desired environment directory, and adapt them to your needs before running any Fabric commands.

-Check :file:`pootle/settings/90-local.conf.sample` to see settings that you might want to use in :file:`/deploy/ENVIRONMENT/settings.conf`.
+Check :file:`pootle/settings/90-local.conf.sample` to see settings that you might want to use in :file:`deploy/ENVIRONMENT/settings.conf`.

+.. note:: If it is necessary you can adapt the :file:`deploy/pootle.wsgi` file to meet your needs.

 Once you make all the necessary changes in the settings you are ready to run the Fabric commands.